-A simple and delicious recipe for basic French crêpes.
+A simple and delicious recipe for basic crêpes, or thin French pancakes.
+Recipe with step-by-step photos.

 My husband hails from the French region of Brittany where crêpes are thought to have originated.
 And so it goes without saying that, in this part of the world, it is completely acceptable to have pancakes at breakfast every morning, or even as a goûter, the French equivalent of afternoon tea.